the-laughing-monkey/cicada-platform/README.md

 Some technologies such as AI are just starting to evolve.
 Who knows what breakthroughs AI research will bring?
 The field is currently going through a Cambrian explosion of development, receiving massive amounts of investment that will only accelerate this trajectory.

-Will CPU- and memory-intensive AI calculations ever be able to run on a distributed platform?
+Will CPU and memory-intensive AI calculations ever be able to run on a distributed platform?
 Probably, but who can say when?
 Certainly the project will benefit from the rapid developments in this sphere in the coming years.

 Lastly, it&#39;s also likely that some of the technology necessary to create this solution simply does not currently exist in any form, and will require dependent technology to be developed first.
 For example, nobody could possibly have conceived of the internet until computers were invented.